Postgraduate research by subject area:

 Are there opportunities to interact with lecturers and tutors?

-Learning activities will provide opportunities to interact with academic staff online and on-campus.
-Support and feedback is provided via lecturer and teaching team ‘office hours’, regular online sessions which you can use to ask questions or discuss course-related matters with members of staff.
-Days and times of office hours can be found on Moodle in due course.
+Learning activities will provide opportunities to interact with academic staff on-campus and online.
+Support and feedback is provided via lecturer and teaching team ‘office hours’, regular sessions which you can use to ask questions or discuss course-related matters with members of staff.
+Days and times of office hours can be found within individual Moodle courses.

 Managing your time